bjorns/aem-cmd/README.md

 The filtering process is simple:

+* By default everything is accepted
-* If the 'rejected' entry is not defined, only accepted entries are imported
+* If the 'accepted' entry is defined, only files matching one of the lines are imported.
-* If the 'rejected' entry _is_ defined, all files are imported except the ones that match the rejected
+* If the 'rejected' entry is defined, it taks priority over accepted, rejecting previously accepted files.

 ### Remote Copy (rcp)